rambasnet/DevEnvSetup/Windows/VSCode/VSCode-Install-README.md

-# Visual Studio (VS) Code Insallation Instruction on Windows
+# Visual Studio (VS) Code Installation Instruction on Windows

 ## Install VS Code on Windows

 1. find the system type (32bit or 64bit or ARM) of your Windows system
-    1. search and run This PC Properties
+    1. search and run "This PC" -> Properties
     ![This PC Properties](PCProperties.png)
     2. note system type
     ![System Type](SystemType.png)